WangXinyan940/tutorial/README.md

 # tutorial

 Example of a general input parameter files for Gromacs 4 for using flexDQ water model.
+For the usage of Gromacs, please check http://www.gromacs.org/

 md-xxx.mdp is the input parameter for mdrun xxx.gro is the initial structure of the system